- Departments A - F

 Lumos releases map showing projected Phase One service area

-Lumos has released a map showing the area planned to receive service as Phase One of the project.
-This area should begin receiving service in spring 2023.
-Click the link on the left to view the map.
-Proposed boundaries of each phase, along with the timing, are subject to change.
+Lumos released a map showing the area planned to receive service as Phase One of the project.
+This area should begin receiving service by the end of June 2023.

 What happens next?